Geokureli/flixel-dj/README.md

 Tracks do not need to be managed by DJ, they can be created, played, faded in and out and paused individually.

+## Acknowledgements
+"Music Box" sample music was created and graciously provided, for free by [ConnorGrail](https://connorgrail.com/)

 ## TODO:
+- [ ] Add second, license-free track to the sample
 - [ ] Change `FlxDjTrack` to `FlxMultiChannelSound` which extends `FlxSound`